LitoMore/computer-science-notes/introduction-to-computer-graphics/README.md

 Note that once a geometric model has been designed, it can be used as a component in more complex models.
 This is referred to as ***[hierarchical modeling][10]***.

+A geometric transform is used to adjust the size, orientation, and position of a geometric object.

+The three most basic kinds of geometric transform care called ***scaling***, ***rotation***, and
+***translation***.
+A scaling transform is used to set the size of an object, that is, to make it bigger or smaller by some specified factor.
+A rotation transform is used  to set an object's orientation, by rotating it by some angle about some specific axis.
+A translation transform is used to set the position of an object, by displacing it by a given amount from its original position.

+In general, the ultimate goal of 3D graphics is to produce 2D images of the 3D world.
+The transformation from 3D to 2D involves ***viewing*** and ***projection***.

+The final step in 3D graphics is to assign colors to individual pixels in the 2D image.
+This process is called ***[rasterization][11]***, and the whole process of producing an image is referred to as ***rendering*** the scene.

+### 1.3 Hardware and Software

+OpenGL is not the only graphics API.
+The best-known alternative is probably Direct3D, a 3D graphics API used for Microsoft Windows.
+OpenGL is more widely available, since it is not limited to Mircosoft, but Direct3D is supported by most graphics cards, and it has often itroduced new features earlier than OpenGL.

 <!-- Links -->
 [0]: https://en.wikipedia.org/wiki/Grayscale
 [1]: https://en.wikipedia.org/wiki/Indexed_color